label-sleuth/label-sleuth/frontend/README.md

 ## Local development

-Below are instructions to run this website in your local environment
+Below are instructions to run this website in your local environment.

 ### Step 1

-Clone the repo to your local directory:\
+Clone the repo to your local directory:
 `git clone https://github.com/label-sleuth/label-sleuth.git`

 ### Step 2

-Go to the frontend folder:\
+Go to the frontend folder:
 `cd frontend`

 ### Step 3

-Install the dependencies:\
+Install the dependencies:
 `npm install`

 ### Step 4

-Under the cloned directory, run the app in the development mode:\
+Under the cloned directory, run the app in the development mode:
 `npm run start`

+## Step 5

+Run the backend by following the [installation guide](https://www.label-sleuth.org/docs/installation.html).

+_By default the React App will be served at `localhost:3000`.
+The compiled react app located at `/label_sleuth/build` will be statically served by the backend at `localhost:8000`._

 ## Build the application